-- 12. The costs of Duke's program, like the costs of any purchase of bundled solar energy, include avoided costs that are quantifiable.
+- 10. Duke should not be required to make reports to the Commission on the information it gathers from the solar PV facilities installed in connection with the program or to gather comparable information from solar PV facilities owned by others. - 11.
+The costs of Duke's program, like the costs of any purchase of bundled solar energy, include avoided costs that are quantifiable.
 Under G.S.
 62-133.8(h), avoided costs are not incremental costs and may not be recovered through the REPS and REPS Experience Modification Factor (EMF) riders.
 Moreover, the avoided costs of Duke's program may not be recovered through the fuel and fuel-related costs rider under G.S.
-62-133.2. - 13.
+62-133.2. - 12.
 G.S.
 62-133.8(h) states that incremental compliance costs may be recovered through the REPS and REPS EMF riders.
 G.S.
 62-133.8(h)(1) provides that compliance costs must be "reasonable and prudent" in order to be recovered as incremental costs.
-To the extent that the costs of the program exceed the cost for which Duke could have reasonably purchased solar energy and RECs from a third party, Duke has not met its burden of proving that these costs are reasonable and prudent and, therefore, eligible for recovery as incremental costs through the REPS and REPS EMF riders. - 14.
-The estimated costs provided by Duke include the costs associated with the broader benefits of the program.
-They also include the costs associated with the public utility tax normalization requirements.
+To the extent that the total cost of the program exceeds the cost for which Duke could have reasonably purchased solar energy and RECs from a third party, Duke has not at this time met its burden of proving that these excess costs are reasonable and prudent costs incurred to comply with the REPS requirements and, therefore, eligible for recovery as incremental costs through the REPS and REPS EMF riders pursuant to G.S.
+62-133.8(h)(1). - 13.
+The estimated total cost provided by Duke includes the costs associated with the Broader Benefits of the program.
 G.S.
 62-133.8(h)(1) provides that incremental costs include, among other things, "costs incurred by an electric power supplier to ... [c]omply with the requirements of subsections (b), (c), (d), (e), and (f)" of G.S.
 62-133.8.
-The costs associated with the broader benefits of Duke's program and with Duke's tax normalization obligations will not be incurred to comply with the requirements of G.S.
+The costs associated with the Broader Benefits of Duke's program will not be incurred to comply with the requirements of G.S.
 62-133.8(b)-(f).
 Consequently, these costs may not be recovered through the REPS and REPS EMF riders, except to the extent that they may be shown in a future proceeding to constitute research and development expenses recoverable pursuant to G.S.
+62-133.8(h)(1)(b).
+However, Duke is not precluded from asserting in a future general rate case proceeding that these costs have been incurred in a reasonable and prudent manner, including the initial decision to incur them, and that they are appropriate for inclusion in rate base and/or operating expenses for ratemaking purposes.

-62-133.8(h)(1)(b). - 15.
-The reasonable and appropriate costs to comply with G.S.
-62-133.8(b)-(f) to be recovered by Duke through the REPS and REPS EMF riders shall not exceed the price offered in the third-lowest bid submitted in response to Duke's solar RFP, less avoided costs. - 16.
-The public convenience and necessity require the implementation of Duke's proposed program, subject to the following conditions: (1) that the facilities constructed to implement the program shall not exceed a total of 10 MW in capacity, and (2) that no more than the price offered in the third-lowest bid submitted in response to Duke's solar RFP, less avoided costs, may be recovered through the REPS and REPS EMF riders pursuant to G.S.
-62-133.8(h)(1)(a). - 17.
-Duke has estimated the construction cost of the program at \$50 million.
-The Commission approves this estimate and finds, pursuant to G.S.
-62-110.1(e), that construction of these facilities will be consistent with the Commission's plan for expansion of electric generating capacity; provided, however, that the Commission's approval of the estimate does not amount to approval of recovery of costs in excess of the level provided herein.
+14. The reasonable and appropriate costs to comply with G.S.
+62-133.8(b)-(f) to be recovered by Duke through the REPS and REPS EMF riders shall not exceed the price offered in the third-lowest bid submitted in response to Duke's solar RFP, less avoided costs.